MARS 3.0

 Program Details

-MARS (Mentorship for Alignment Research Students) connects participants with experienced mentors to conduct AI safety research from January 13 to April 15th, 2025.
-Over this three-month period, participants work on focused projects in either technical or policy domains.
+MARS (Mentorship for Alignment Research Students) connects participants with experienced mentors to conduct AI safety research from July 7th to mid-late September 2025.
+Over this period, participants work on focused projects in either technical or policy domains.
 (Exact dates may be subject to minor adjustments.)

 Why apply?